Mobile menu

 • Dextrates (if source is not specified)

-• Dextrin (if source is not specified; the source is usually corn or potato which is acceptable)
+• Dextrin (if source is not specified; the source is usually corn or potato, which are gluten-free)

 • Dextrimaltose (when barley malt is used)